-Students are expected to complete the JCPH Canvas Onboarding located in Canvas.
+Students are expected to complete the JCPH Canvas Onboarding located in Canvas prior to starting their first course.
 The required training will orient students to use of Canvas in courses.
+Online, onsite, and hybrid courses utilize Canvas.

 Campus Key

 The Jefferson Campus Key is your universal login credential and personal identifier that permits access to information resources on campus.
 Your Campus Key and password are used to authenticate and access Jefferson computing resources including Canvas, JeffMail, Banner, University Library, campus wireless networking, computer labs, and IT support services.